 2. The gross wages of the employee’s last payroll are very low.

-The factors that help in calculating federal taxes are given below:
+The factors that help in calculating federal taxes are as follows:

 1. Taxable wages